riscv-non-isa/riscv-arch-test/README.md

 The path to the RUN_TARGET is defined within the riscv-target Makefile.include.

-To run the rv32i test suite on riscvOVPsim
+To run the rv32i test suite on riscvOVPsim after cloning riscvOVPsim from its repo [github.com/riscv-ovpsim](https://github.com/riscv-ovpsim/imperas-riscv-tests) :

     make RISCV_TARGET=riscvOVPsim RISCV_DEVICE=rv32i

 ### Accessing riscvOVPsim

-As we create the RISCV.org compliance test suite, the Imperas developed _riscvOVPsim_ compliance simulator is included as part of this GitHub repository.
-For more information please contact info@ovpworld.org or info@imperas.com.
+**riscvOVPsim** was created by Imperas in 2018 to assist in the development of compliance tests and to provide a free, high quality, configurable reference simulator of the RISC-V specifications.

+It was provided in this repository as a convenience.
+It has now evolved and has been enchanced and moved to its own repository.

+There are now two flavors: _riscvOVPsim_ from [github.com/riscv-ovpsim](https://github.com/riscv-ovpsim/imperas-riscv-tests) which is useful for running compliance tests and generating the required signatures, and _riscvOVPsimPlus_ from [ovpworld.org/riscv-ovpsim-plus](https://www.ovpworld.org/riscv-ovpsim-plus) which is used for test development and verification.

+Please contact info@ovpworld.org or info@imperas.com for more information.

-For more information on riscvOVPsim look here: [riscv-ovpsim/README.md](riscv-ovpsim/README.md) and here: [riscv-ovpsim/doc/riscvOVPsim_User_Guide.pdf](riscv-ovpsim/doc/riscvOVPsim_User_Guide.pdf).
+For details on riscvOVPsim look here: [github.com/riscv-ovpsim](https://github.com/riscv-ovpsim/imperas-riscv-tests) and here: [riscv-ovpsim/doc/riscvOVPsim_User_Guide.pdf](https://github.com/riscv-ovpsim/imperas-riscv-tests/blob/main/riscv-ovpsim/doc/riscvOVPsim_User_Guide.pdf).

 ### Running Instruction Functional Coverage with riscvOVPsim

 As you develop tests you can measure their coverage with the built-in features of riscvOVPsim.
-Please see chapter 9 in the [riscv-ovpsim/doc/riscvOVPsim_User_Guide.pdf](riscv-ovpsim/doc/riscvOVPsim_User_Guide.pdf) for full details.
+Please see chapter 7 in the [riscv-ovpsim/doc/riscvOVPsim_User_Guide.pdf](https://github.com/riscv-ovpsim/imperas-riscv-tests/blob/main/riscv-ovpsim/doc/riscvOVPsim_User_Guide.pdf) for full details.

 To run basic coverage on a suite: